 Though it is pertinent that the user fully take every safety precaution when dealing with highly-pressurized nailing equipment, the equipment itself should also be trustworthy and safe.
 For this reason, the user should also strive find buy a brad nailer with a record of safety and functional reliability.

 A nailer that works in harmony with the user’s wrist and palm can help to considerably simplify a project.
-When a user can instinctively, accurately align his or her wrist with the brad nailer’s end destination that user has found a promising potential tool.

 Further, a worker will be much safer using a comfortable tool they may be less likely to drop their equipment, or to injure themselves while adjusting their grip.